lexnederbragt/MBV3070-H19/2_Flow_Control.md

 ```

 Some things to note: each element will be used in the for loop in the order in which they appear in the list.
 Also, you absolutely need both the : and the tab, otherwise the for loop will not work.

-Q: what happens when you use a for loop to iterate over a string?

 We can also create what is called nested for loops, this is when we have a loop within another one: